|

 the same in my little bedroom yet totally changed.

-things I realized was that the focus of my sight seemed to have changed;
+first things I realized was that the focus of my sight seemed

 Flora Courtois, An